Muhammadkamrul/NetIntent/README.md

-# NetIntent
+# NetIntent: Leveraging Large Language Models for End-to-End Intent-Based SDN Automation

-NetIntent: Leveraging Large Language Models for End-to-End Intent-Based SDN Automation
+# Benchmarking

 # How to install the dependencies
-Run this command in your terminal in the directory containing requirement.txt:
+Run this command in your linux terminal in the directory containing requirement.txt:
 ```
 pip install -r requirement.txt
 ```